 Dennis Scholl is an award-winning documentary filmmaker focusing on arts and culture.
-His interview subjects have included Robert Redford, Frank Gehry, Wynton Marsalis, Tracey Emin, and Theaster Gates.
+His interview subjects have included Robert Redford, Frank Gehry, Wynton Marsalis, Ai Wei Wei, and Tracy Emin.

-He co-produced and directed his first feature documentary, Deep City: The Birth of the Miami Sound, with Marlon Johnson and Chad Tingle.
-The film premiered at the 2014 SXSW International Film Festival, screened at film festivals all over the world and was acquired by the public broadcast station, WLRN, for international distribution.
+His first feature documentary, Deep City – The Birth of the Miami Sound premiered at the 2014 SXSW International Film Festival, screened at film festivals worldwide and was acquired by public broadcast station, WLRN for international distribution.

-He has also produced and directed Symphony in D, the story of America’s first crowd-sourced symphony which was performed by the Detroit Symphony Orchestra.
-He recently produced Sweet Dillard, about the national champion Dillard High School jazz orchestra and their journey to the Essentially Ellington competition at Jazz at Lincoln Center.
+He produced and directed Symphony in D, the story of America’s first crowdsourced symphony, performed by the Detroit Symphony Orchestra.
+He also produced Sweet Dillard about the national champion Dillard High School jazz orchestra and their journey to the Essentially Ellington competition at Jazz Lincoln Center.

 He has received 16 regional Emmys from the National Academy of Television Arts and Science, all for documentaries on art and artists.

 He is the director of Inside My Studio, a series of fifteen short films, exploring the art-making practices of some of the greatest visual artists in the world, including Ai Wei Wei, Wangechi Mutu, Doug Aitken, Vik Muniz, Catherine Opie, Robert Longo, and Njideka Akunyili Crosby.